 The correctness criteria we consider is \emph{Byzantine sequential consistency (BSC)}.
-This allows to extend sequential consistency~\cite{attiya1994sequential} to runs with Byzantine processes and not only crash-fail, and is an adaptation of the definition of Byzantine linearizability~\cite{cohen2021ByzantineLinea}.
+This allows to extend sequential consistency~\cite{attiya1994sequential} to runs with Byzantine processes and not only crash-fail and is an adaptation of the definition of Byzantine linearizability~\cite{cohen2021ByzantineLinea}.

-First, we formally define a sequentially consistent history for runs with crash-fail faults: \begin{definition} [sequentially consistent history] Let $E$ be an execution of an algorithm and $H$ its matching history.
-Then $H$ is sequentially consistent if there exists a completion $\widetilde{H}$ of $H$ and a legal sequential history $S$ such that: (i)~for every process $p$, $S|_p = \widetilde{H}|_p$, and (ii)~for any process $p$ and operations $op_1, op_2$ s.t. $op_1 \prec_{\widetilde{H}|_p} op_2$, then $op_1 \prec_S op_2$. \end{definition} An algorithm is sequentially consistent if all its histories are sequentially consistent.
+First, we formally define a sequentially consistent history for runs with crash-fail faults. \begin{definition} [sequentially consistent history] Let $E$ be an execution of an algorithm, and $H$ its matching history.
+Then $H$ is sequentially consistent if there exists a completion $\widetilde{H}$ of $H$ and a legal sequential history $S$ such that for every process $p$, $S|_p = \widetilde{H}|_p$. \end{definition} An algorithm is sequentially consistent if all its histories are sequentially consistent.

 For Byzantine sequential consistency (BSC), let $H|_c$ denote the sub-history of $H$ with all of the operations of correct processes.
 We say a history is BSC if $H|_c$ can be augmented with operations of Byzantine processes such that the completed history is sequentially consistent.
 Formally: \begin{definition} [Byzantine sequential consistency (BSC)] A history $H$ is BSC if there exists a history $H'$ such that $H'|_c = H|_c$, and $H'$ is sequentially consistent. \end{definition} Similar to sequential consistency, an algorithm is BSC if all its histories are BSC.
-We choose BSC as the correctness criteria and not Byzantine linearizability as it simplifies the implementations we provide below.
-We explain in \Cref{sec:uniChanelImplementation:UpperBound} how to change the implementation we provide to satisfy Byzantine linearizability.
-The difference of sequential consistency from linearizability~\cite{herlihy1990linearizability} is that linearizability also preserves real-time order.
+We choose BSC as the correctness criterion and not Byzantine linearizability because it simplifies the implementations we provide below.
+We explain in \Cref{sec:uniChanelImplementation:UpperBound} how to change the implementation that we provide to satisfy Byzantine linearizability.
+The difference between sequential consistency and from linearizability~\cite{herlihy1990linearizability} is that linearizability also preserves real-time order, i.e., for any operations $op_1, op_2$ s.t. $op_1 \prec_{\widetilde{H}} op_2$, then $op_1 \prec_S op_2$.

-\section{Asset Transfer}
+\section{Asset transfer}